CASE-Lab-UMD/Router-Tuning-Mixture-of-Depths/README.md

 Router-Tuning fine-tunes only router modules to enable dynamic depth with low training cost.
 This repo also includes MoD variants for multiple base models.

+## TL;DR
+Official implementation of Router-Tuning for dynamic-depth Transformers.
+Compared with standard MoD-style training, Router-Tuning focuses on tuning router-related parameters for lower training cost while preserving model quality.

+## Introduction

+Traditional Transformer models allocate a fixed amount of computation to every token, which can be inefficient.
+MoD-style methods improve this by dynamically skipping less important computation paths, but existing approaches often have two practical limitations:

+1. High training cost from updating a large portion of model parameters.
+2. Potential performance regression when important computation is skipped.

+Router-Tuning addresses both issues by tuning router behavior with lightweight updates.
+This repository also includes MoD-compatible checkpoints and scripts for practical training and evaluation workflows.

 ![Diagram of MoD](mod.svg)

 ## News